banner

 • climate protesters who are very aware of the situation are very vocal and not deterred by long prison sentences

-But governments are attempting to stifle protests rather than answer the protesters' concerns and correct the errors made.
+But governments are attempting to stifle protests rather than answer the protesters' concerns and correct the errors that they have made.

 Citizens should be very concerned and get involved